 Since 2014, we have installed more than 100,000 linear feet of window curtains.
-This gives us a fairly large sampling of differing conditions and applications.
+This gives us a fairly large sampling of different conditions and applications.
 We have installed Clear View Curtains on Free Stall barns, Tie Stall barns, and Calf barns all over the northeast region.
-These installed window curtains have performed will with very low failure rates and overall customer satisfaction.
+These installed window curtains have performed well with very low failure rates and overall customer satisfaction.

 On the customer satisfaction front, many farmers told us they like the extra light of the window curtains and that their cows have responded well to the improved lighting as well.

 The poly window is clear like a glass window and while it is tough and flexible it should be treated with care similar to glass.

 Contact us if you are a current customer and have something to add to our Clear View Curtain Update!